Do I Need a U.S. DOT Number?

 If you answered yes to ANY of the questions above AND the truck is involved in interstate commerce, your truck requires a U.S. DOT number.
 Additionally, of the 50 U.S. states, 37 require a DOT number for intrastate commerce if hauling goods or people for compensation.
 Check with your local state DOT office for up-to-date information.

-These requirements are regardless of whether you own only one truck or 100.
-While fines and other consequences vary depending on the state, all states are required to abide by this federal regulation.
+These requirements apply regardless of whether you own only one truck or 100.
+While fines and other consequences vary by state, all states must comply with this federal regulation.

-Additionally, you will only need ONE U.S. DOT number for all of your vehicles.
-The number is assigned to the company itself and cannot be sold or transferred with vehicle or business sale.
+Additionally, you will only need ONE U.S. DOT number for all your vehicles.
+The number is assigned to the company itself and cannot be sold or transferred with the vehicle or business sale.

 Are You Exempt from a U.S. DOT Number?